 - Passengers and drivers may be both claimants (injured parties) and defendants (at-fault drivers), making it even more complicated to figure out settlements in a comparative negligence state like California.

-- Passengers may share fault for their own injuries even if they are in the victim's car.
-(For example, if a passenger is thrown from the vehicle because they weren't wearing a seat belt).
+- Passengers may share fault for their injuries even if in the victim's car.
+For example, if a passenger is thrown from the vehicle because they weren't wearing a seat belt.

 - If both the passenger and driver of one vehicle use the same attorney, it creates a conflict of interest, especially if the passenger and driver are both potentially at-fault.

-- If the driver of the vehicle is limited under Proposition 213 from claiming certain damages, the passenger in the same vehicle may still collect full damages.
+- If one of the victim vehicles is limited under Proposition 213 from claiming certain damages (e.g., drunk driver), a passenger in the vehicle may still collect total damages.

 Division of Policy Among All Claimants

 - Pro-rata distribution: The policy pays out proportionately to all victims taking into account the extent of their injuries and reducing their settlement by their percentage of shared fault.
-(However, pro-rata is not always accurate as medical bills don't always reflect the extent of the injury—for example, a brain injury may require minimal treatment up front but cause more complications later after settlement funds have been distributed).
+However, pro-rata is not always accurate as medical bills don't always reflect the extent of the injury.
+For example, a brain injury may require minimal upfront treatment but cause more complications after settlement funds have been distributed.

-- Mediation/waiver: An alternative to pro-rata distribution that involves mediation between all potential claimants and at-fault parties (and preferably their attorneys) to hash out who gets what.
+- Mediation/waiver: An alternative to pro-rata distribution involving mediation between all potential claimants and at-fault parties (and preferably their attorneys) to determine who gets what.

-- Statute of limitations: In the State of California, the statute of limitations for personal injury claims is two years from the date of the accident.
-If the missing claimants don't come forward within that time frame, then their portion of the settlement can be divided among the other claimants.
+You can run out of the statute of limitations.
+California's statute of limitations for personal injury claims is two years from the accident date.
+If the missing claimants don't come forward within that time frame, their portion of the settlement can be divided among the other claimants.

-- Private investigator: One way to accelerate the settlement is to hire a private investigator to track down the missing claimant(s) and get them to waive their claim in writing.
-While this can be fairly expensive on the front end, it may be worthwhile if the settlement amount is substantial.
+You can hire a private investigator.
+One way to accelerate the settlement is to hire a private investigator to track down the missing claimant(s) and get them to waive their claim in writing.
+While this can be pretty expensive on the front end, it may be worthwhile if the settlement amount is substantial.